betsalel-williamson/fpga-hello-world/SETUP.md

     Save and exit the editor.
 Colima will then restart with the updated configuration.
 Refer to the [Colima documentation](https://github.com/abiosoft/colima#mounts) for more advanced mounting configurations.

-## 2. Verilog & SystemVerilog Development Tools (Icarus Verilog, Verilator & GTKWave)
+## 2. HDL Development Tools (Icarus Verilog, Verilator, GHDL & GTKWave)

 Icarus Verilog is a Verilog compiler that generates an intermediate format (VVVP) which can be executed by a simulator (vvp).
 Verilator is a fast, open-source Verilog and SystemVerilog simulator.
-GTKWave is a waveform viewer used to visualize the output of Verilog/SystemVerilog simulations.
+GHDL is an open-source VHDL compiler and simulator.
+GTKWave is a waveform viewer used to visualize the output of Verilog/SystemVerilog/VHDL simulations.

 ### Mac Installation